-The corner suites enjoy wonderful views of Mount Fuji and the elegant Imperial Palace and Gardens.
-The beautiful bedroom has large windows and the bat...
+The Mandarin Corner Suite offers stunning views of Mount Fuji and the Imperial Palace and Gardens.
+The bedroom is adorned with large windows, while the

 There's no destination to experience the epitome of contemporary luxury in Japan than the Mandarin Oriental Tokyo.
 As it is the Tokyo branch of the famous Mandarin Oriental Hotel Group, there's a large piece of Japanese culture.